microsoft/pai/examples/caffe2/README.md

 # Apache Caffe2 on OpenPAI

-This guide introduces how to run [Caffe2](https://caffe2.ai/) workload on OpenPAI.
+This guide introduces how to run [Caffe2](https://caffe2.ai/) job on OpenPAI.
 The following contents show some basic Caffe2 examples, other customized Caffe2 code can be run similarly.

 # Caffe2 resnet50 ImageNet example